As an Amazon Associate I earn from qualifying purchases.

 The reason we don’t want a full suspension bike is that it adds a layer of unecessary complexity for big guys.
 Rear shocks aren’t meant to take your weight, they add a signifcant amount of cost to a bike, and typically need additional maintinance.

 So, when we put all of those things together, what bike do we get?
 The Diamondback Overdrive!
-I also associated Diamond with BMX bikes but it turns out that they make extremely high quality (and affordably priced) bikes of all sorts.
+I also associated Diamond with BMX bikes but it turns out that they make extremely high-quality bikes of all sorts.

 Diamondback Overdrive Highlights:

-- The aluminum frame is lightweight while mantaining a high level of strength and durability
+- The aluminum frame is lightweight while maintaining a high level of strength and durability

 - The 29″ tires help distribute big guys’ weight and roll over rocks, roots, branches, etc. with ease